Faculty Information

 For more information, contact your SI leader: Name, email address

 Writing Fellows is offered for this course.
 Writing Fellows provide you with an opportunity to participate in weekly group study sessions or tailored writing consultations facilitated by a Fellow.
-Fellows are current MC students who have passed the course with at least an A-, attend the course weekly, and prepare session content based on class lectures & discussions.
+Fellows are current MU students who have passed the course with at least an A-, attend the course weekly, and prepare session content based on class lectures & discussions.

 You are highly encouraged to attend group sessions to ask questions about course content and to develop learning/study strategies relevant to this course.
 Students who participate in group sessions typically earn higher course grades than students who do not participate.
 Attendance is voluntary, and it is not a substitute for class attendance.